 Study modes: Full-time, Part-time

-A PhD in Interdisciplinary Social Sciences in Health offers a focus on innovative and cross-disciplinary health and social care research.
+A PhD in Health in Social Science offers a focus on innovative and cross-disciplinary health and social care research.

 Our PhD students are supported through regular meetings with two supervisors able to provide expertise in the relevant fields of interest.

-All students have access to the considerable resources available across the College of Humanities & Social Science in research methods training, professional skills development, seminars and workshops.
+All students have access to the considerable resources available across the College of Arts, Humanities & Social Sciences in research methods training, professional skills development, seminars and workshops.

 You will be encouraged to take part in the varied activities of our postgraduate research student community, including presenting your work at internal and external conferences and publishing your findings.